MohammadKasaei/recorder_plugin/README.md

-# 🧩 Bronchoscopy Recorder Plugin
+# 🧩 Recorder Plugin (`recorder_plugin`) — v0.0.0

-The `MyPlugin` module is a custom RQT plugin designed for real-time video recording and playback in a ROS-based surgical robotics context.
-It allows users to capture endoscopic video frames, annotate them with control signals (e.g., cable positions, Z-translation), and replay recorded data for debugging, training, or analysis.
+The `RecorderPlugin` (`recorder_plugin`) is an RQt plugin for real-time video recording and playback in a ROS-based context.
+It captures image frames, logs control signals (e.g., cable positions, Z-translation), and replays recorded data for debugging, training, or analysis.

 ---